-- Unfasten your pants and push garments down. - Use reacher to push garments the rest of the way over feet. - Use reacher to pick garments up off floor.
+- Unfasten your pants and push garments down. - Sit down. - Use reacher to push garments the rest of the way over feet. - Use reacher to pick garments up off floor.

-PUTTING ON TAKING OFF SOCKS
+PUTTING ON AND TAKING OFF SOCKS

-Due to hip precautions and the restrictions for bending forward, you will need to use a sock aid for putting on and a long handled shoe horn for taking off socks.
+You may need to use a sock aid for putting socks on and a long handled shoe horn for taking them off, as your knee maybe stiff and swollen.